matthewturk/astr496-spr2018/week01/lecture01.md

 * Projects will be due the Thursday _following_ the conclusion of the unit.
 * You will be expected to struggle with these projects.
 * You will not be expected to complete them completely successfully.

 ---

+## Plagiarism

+ * Plagiarism is about copying ideas.
+ * Cite all code you utilize from elsewhere.

+---